vacp2p/rfc/specs/waku/v2/waku-swap-accounting.md

 Assuming we have two store nodes, one operating mostly as a client (A) and another as server (B).

 1. Node A performs a handshake with B node.
-B node responds and both nodes communicate their payment threshhold.
+B node responds and both nodes communicate their payment threshold.
 2. Node A and B creates an accounting entry for the other peer, keep track of peer and current balance.
 3. Node A issues a `HistoryRequest`, and B responds with a `HistoryResponse`.
 Based on the number of WakuMessages in the response, both nodes update their accounting records.
-4. When payment threshhold is reached, Node A sends over a cheque to reach a neutral balance.
+4. When payment threshold is reached, Node A sends over a cheque to reach a neutral balance.
 Settlement of this is currently out of scope, but would occur through a SWAP contract (to be specified).
-5. If disconnect threshhold is reached, Node B disconnects Node A.
+5. If disconnect threshold is reached, Node B disconnects Node A.

 ## Policy

-- If a node reaches a disconnect threshhold, which MUST be outside the payment threshhold, it SHOULD disconnect the other peer.
+- If a node reaches a disconnect threshold, which MUST be outside the payment threshold, it SHOULD disconnect the other peer.
 For the PoC, this behavior can be mocked.
 - If a node is within payment balance, the other node SHOULD stay connected to it.
 - If a node receives a valid Cheque it SHOULD update its internal accounting records.
 - If any node behaves badly, the other node is free to disconnect and pick another node.
 Peer rating is out of scope of this specification.